Montana/herokuin/README.md

 # Herokuin

-#### A project template for Django 1.6.2 with a production settings to easily deploy on Heroku with statics on S3 made for Prowl.
+#### A project template for Django 1.6.2 with production settings to easily deploy on Heroku with statics on S3 made for Prowl.

 #### Pre-requisites